 1) Make a cleaning routine:

-It is recommended to do regular cleaning of small portions of your home.
+It is recommended that you clean small portions of your home regularly.
 If you can’t do it regularly, do it on alternate days or whenever you have free time.
 This way, you won’t feel the burden of cleaning so many things simultaneously.

-Cleanliness is essential to keep your home germ free, and maintaining a proper cleansing routine will help you a lot and, in turn, will prevent your encounter with various diseases and keep you healthy.
+Cleanliness is essential to keeping your home germ-free, and maintaining a proper cleansing routine will help you a lot.
+This will, in turn, prevent your encounter with various diseases and keep you healthy.

 2) Try to keep your home dry:

-Due to high moisture and humidity, various germs like fungi, bacteria, viruses, etc., get attracted and form a place to breed.
-So one has to be very careful, especially in the rainy season.
+Due to high moisture and humidity, various germs, such as fungi, bacteria, viruses, etc., get attracted and form a place to breed.
+So, one has to be very careful, especially in the rainy season.

 And the key solution to this problem is to keep your home and its surroundings dry.
-Whenever you go to the washroom or clean your floors or feel a lot of moisture inside the house, switch on your fans.
+When you go to the washroom,, clean your floors,, or feel a lot of moisture inside the house, switch on your fans.
 This would keep your rooms dry and would decrease the occurrence of molds, stink, etc.

 3) Ensure adequate ventilation:

 Areas of a house that do not receive appropriate sunlight or air are very much prone to germs.
-Therefore, ensurevery corner of your home receives proper air and s and sunlightnd remains ventilated.
+Therefore, ensure every corner of your home receives proper air and sunlight, and sunlight remains ventilated.

-Also, formulate a routine to open up doors and windows of the entire house at least once daily to allow the natural sunlight and air to enter.
+Also, a routine should be formulated to open up doors and windows of the entire house at least once daily to allow natural sunlight and air to enter.

 4) Utilize dustbins:

-Ensure proper dustbins in every corner of your house are appropriately utilized.
-However, using the same dirty dustbin for a long time could be unsafe because if you keep the waste in one place for a long time, it will turn into a breeding ground for germs, and as a result, it will spread infections and make the house stinky.
+Ensure proper dustbins are appropriately utilized in every corner of your house.
+However, using the same dirty dustbin for a long time could be unsafe.
+If you keep the waste in one place for a long time, it will turn into a breeding ground for germs, spreading infections, and making the house stinky.

 To avoid that, you must empty the bins frequently and clean them properly before re-using them.